 In the Rising Star competition, the key is revenue potential rather than revenue growth.

-The Rising Star participants will be invited to submit a well-developed investor pitch and come to the Deloitte Gateway office in Zaventem on Tuesday 16 October 2018 for a two-minute elevator pitch.
-The jury of Deloitte industry experts presided by Duco Sickinghe will then select 10 Rising Star candidates, based on the company data and pitch (scalability, experience, management team expertise and highly promising growth).
+The Rising Star participants will be invited to submit a well-developed investor pitch and come to the Deloitte Gateway office in Zaventem, October 2019 for a two-minute elevator pitch.
+The jury of Deloitte industry experts will then select 10 Rising Star candidates, based on the company data and pitch (scalability, experience, management team expertise and highly promising growth).
 The 10 nominees will be announced at the end of October.
-They will receive an invitation to present their final pitches to an external jury of industry experts on Thursday 15 November, the day the Fast 50 and Rising Star winners will be announced during the Awards Ceremony at the Deloitte Gateway office.
+They will receive an invitation to present their final pitches to an external jury of industry experts on Thursday 14 November, the day the Fast 50 and Rising Star winners will be announced during the Awards Ceremony at the Deloitte Gateway office.

 Are revenues published?